levertco/Passwordlocker/README.md

 ### Description
  An application that allows a user to generate and store passwords for various accounts.They can also view and delete the passwords they created.

+### Known Bug
+There are currently no known bugs detected.
+Incase you encounter any email me: levertco@gmail.com

 ### License

 MIT License